Digital Mission Engineering (DME): Constellation Design and Coverage (Part 1 of 4)

 Summary

 You have the results of the optimization run, but there are many parameters that you can vary in the analysis.
-The flexibility of STK and Analyzer enables you to change an aspect of the mission (like the semi major axis) while knowing that it carries through and is used in all calculations.
+The flexibility of STK and Analyzer enables you to change an aspect of the mission (like the semi-major axis) while knowing that it carries through and is used in all calculations.
 If you have access to Model Center, you may link the analysis with Model Center and incorporate cost breakdowns, the total number of satellites, or any other parameters.
 You can integrate the mission earlier, thus considering all the factors in the environment.

-DME Session 2
+DME Lesson 2